carpentries/instructor-training/_episodes/02-practice-learning.md

 These two examples illustrate something else as well.
-Learning consists of more than "just" building mental models and pouring information into them;
+Learning consists of more than "just" building mental models and adding information to them;
 creating linkages between concepts and facts is as least as important.
 Telling people that they shouldn't repeat things, and that they should try to think in terms of little pieces loosely joined,